exo-archives/aio-ecm-dms/README.txt

 	* [ECM-3248] - Complete the wiki page that describes how to directly access a JCR FE drive
 	* [ECM-3245] - Document how to create an RSS feed in eXo DMS
 	* [ECM-3246] - Document the research features in eXo DMS

+	* [ECM-2987] - Improve wiki documentation
+	* [ECM-2365] - Create workflow plublication plugin
+	* [ECM-2764] - Translate into Vietnamese
+	* [ECM-2841] - RTLize ECM Admin
+	* [ECM-2847] - Add a breadcrumb in the category selection panel
+	* [ECM-2848] - Add a paginator to categories selector
+	* [ECM-2986] - Improve migration guide
+	* [ECM-3076] - Have a product description panel in the wiki WCM home page
+	* [ECM-3085] - Make PDF doc for eXo workflow / Update PDF doc for eXo DMS
+	* [ECM-3110] - Have a design for home page of exo-workflow
+	* [ECM-3148] - Access directly a JCR FE drive
+	* [ECM-3161] - Group WCM, DMS and WF into a same ECM navigation item in the wiki
+	* [ECM-2563] - FileExplorer: allow user to sort by any of the column showed in the file explorer instance

 ** Other resources and links
 	Company site        http://www.exoplatform.com